Facial Feminization Surgery (FFS)

 The procedure may include reducing the prominence of the bony ridge above your eyes and reshaping the hairline.
 The surgeon may simply shave or grind down the bony ridge or cut a piece of existing bone (osteotomy) and replace it with a bone graft with a smoother surface.
 Cutting and reformatting the scalp can lower the hairline and give it a more feminine or nonbinary look.

 Forehead reconstruction requires an incision that goes across your head from ear to ear.
-At the end of the procedure, the incision will be closed with absorbable sutures and staples.
-These staples will be removed approximately two weeks after surgery.
+At the end of the procedure, the incision will be closed with sutures that do not need to be removed.
 When you awaken from surgery, there will be a drain in place; this will likely come out before you are released to go home.

 Nose Surgery for Facial Feminization